Heavybullets8/HeavySetup/docs/applications/notifiarr/datasets.md

 After you have created your `notifiarr.conf` file, and filled out the required fields, you will need to create a dataset for the file to reside in

+???
+Note "Note"
+    The `apps`:`apps` user:group is built into Truenas SCALE, it is the default user for most applications on Truenas SCALE.
+You do not have to create a separate user for each application.

+    When configuring your application you'll typically see user:group `568`, this is the UID for `apps` and its recommended not to change it.

 ![!Networking: NZBGet](images/storage_permissions.png)

 <br />